 We lose salt through sweating and through urine we excrete.
 Since our body cannot produce salt, we have to take it up with the food we eat to compare for the loss.
 Our life depends on salt.

-Because salt has been rather scarce in the world of our ancestors, nature has fitted our bodies with a reward system that makes us crave salt.
+Because salt has been rather scarce in the world of our ancestors, nature has fitted our body with a reward system that makes us crave salt.
 Researchers have found that our body releases happiness hormones when we consume salt.
 That’s why we enjoy eating salty stuff and why it is so hard to set aside a bag of chips until its empty.
 Salt is “addictive”!

 But why is too much salt bad for you?

 Too much salt is one of the major causes of high blood pressure.
 The concentration of salt in our body must be not too low and not too high.
 Both can be dangerous.
-So the body is always busy to maintain just the right level of salt in our blood and body.
+So the body is always busy maintaining just the right level of salt in our blood and body.

 Overdose of salt and the consequences